6 tips to make cooking with toddlers stress-free (plus why it’s so important to try)

 This is the obvious one.

 There’s nothing age-specific about most of these tasks after the age of 4 or 5.
-It’s much more about if they’ve been given the opportunity to learn these skills that will determine if they can do them.
+It’s much more about whether they’ve been given the opportunity to learn these skills, which will determine if they can do them.

 Picky toddler sits at the table making a face at the broccoli they're served.